 - Movement and destructing of overhead powerlines

-Reducing the Risks Wind Has on your Jobsite
+Reducing the High-Risk Winds Have on your Jobsite

 - When high winds pose a threat, cancel work that could be potentially hazardous (lifting, roofing, scaling, etc.)